johnstonbl01/clementinejs/tutorials/tutorials.md

 ## Future Tutorials

 - Deploying Your App to Heroku
-- Integrating Passport Local Strategy
-- Add Angular Routes to Clementine.js
+- Integrating Angular Routing
-- Building Testing with Mocha
+- Testing with Mocha
 - Clementine.js Build System with Gulp
 - Using Angular Controller As Syntax